danielbkim/danielbkim/README.md

 1. art&design 📐
 2. nature 🌳
 3. comedy :grinning:
-3. travel :airplane:
+4. travel :airplane:
-and
-4. fish tacos :taco:.
+5. fish tacos :taco:.

 <!--
 **danielbkim/danielbkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.